ajay9548/thebjtbloggithub.io/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

-understanding in insider of bjt trandistor
+understanding in insider of bjt trandisistor
 ## 🚀 About Me
 I'm a student studing at dev bhoomi university working on new project...